wstalmans1/DAOCreatingDAOS/README.md

 ## 📦 Deployments

+Deployment artifacts are saved to `deployments/<network>/`:

+- `root.json` — registry, factory, and root circle module addresses (governor, timelock, treasury, token)
+- `MyToken.json` — token address and ABI (when using the simple token deploy script)

-Deployment artifacts are saved to `deployments/<network>/MyToken.json` with address and ABI.
-After deploying to your target network, copy the address into `.env.local` as `VITE_MY_TOKEN_ADDRESS` for the frontend to read.
+After deploying to your target network, copy the token address into `.env.local` as `VITE_MY_TOKEN_ADDRESS` for the frontend to read.

 Optional: To use WebSockets in the frontend (default is HTTP to avoid blocked WS environments), set `VITE_USE_WS=true` in `.env.local`.